-Top 10 Best All-in-One Desktop Computers & PCs
+Top 10: Best All in One Computer

 Display 23.8″ 1080P, IPS, Touch Screen | Processor i7-6700T | Graphics Card Integrated | Hard Drive 2TB (5400RPM) | RAM 16GB DDR4 | Extras DVD-RW, Webcam, Includes Wireless Keyboard & Mouse |

 This PC boasts similar features to the above computer but has double the RAM and more hard drive capacity (but at a slower speed of 5400RPM).
 It’s great for basic use and includes full touch screen functionality.
 For the most part, it will be similar to the above computer in terms of performance, though having additional RAM is a great perk for performance, this will be somewhat hampered by the slow hard drive.
-All in all, this is a good choice if you want a lot of capacity and a stable, fast i7 PC.
+All in all, this is the best all in one computer for those who want a lot of capacity and a stable, fast i7 PC.

 Price: $976.99